jwonlee95/19_SwiftUI_App_Challenge/README.md

 ## Project 10 - BucketList

 It's an app that let users to select an place from a given map, mark it and edit or save the location.
-It provides nearby places (Data from wikipedia API)
+It provides nearby places (Data from Wikipedia API)

 Learned
   - MVVM Structure